Newspaper Page Text

 done by our 6th grade, Mrs. Urma

-Greenlea, teacher.
+Greenlea. teacher.
 We were so glad

-to sce Mr. Gideons smile after (ook
+to see Mr. Gideons smile after look

 ing at the exhibits.
-Sixth grade 1,
+Sixth grade B.

-Miss Quarterman, teacher, had one
+Miss Quarterman. teacher, had one

 of the best programs in the school.